Fathers Fighting Back: Developments and Precedents in New Dads’ Rights to Paternity Leave

 Seek Legal Assistance Today

 If your employer isn’t offering you equal rights to crucial bonding and relationship-building time as a new father, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.